-Join Kacie Hultgren for an in-depth discussion in this video Design rules: Planning for thread width, part of 3D Printing Project: Designing a Replacement Part.
+Join Kacie Hultgren for an in-depth discussion in this video Design rules: Planning for thread width, part of Designing a Replacement Part using 3D printing.

 …Let's examine ways to fix the gaps that we've found in the sleeve of our knob.…Thread width or a single extrusion of plastic…is the building block of our 3D print.…The nozzle on a MakerBot Replicator is 0.4mm wide.…And a single extrusion of plastic is about the same dimension.…When we create think features like the sleeve on our knob,…it's best to create walls that are multiples of 0.4 millimeters.…It's not crucial, our 3D printer will print our object regardless.…But if we want to create a part with good structural…integrity, it's preferable that these thread…widths are touching and fused together.…